Tyler O'Neill Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 29th in the league with a collective seven strikeouts per nine innings.

-- The Brewers have a 2.32 team ERA that ranks third among all MLB pitching staffs.
+- The Brewers' 2.79 team ERA ranks third across all MLB pitching staffs.

-- Brewers pitchers combine to give up five home runs (0.7 per game), the fourth-fewest in baseball.
+- Brewers pitchers combine to surrender seven home runs (0.9 per game), the eighth-fewest in the league.

-- Lauer (1-0) pitches for the Brewers to make his second start of the season.
+- The Brewers will look to Peralta (1-0) in his second start this season.

-- His most recent time out was on Sunday against the Chicago Cubs, when the left-hander threw 5 1/3 innings, surrendering two earned runs while giving up five hits.
+- The righty last appeared on Monday against the New York Mets, when he went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.